forcePanda/Webhook2Flow-Framework/README.md

 # Webhook2Flow Framework

-A simple framework to handle incoming webhook events to an public/authenticated endpoint using flows.
+A simple framework to handle incoming webhook events to an public/authenticated endpoint hosted on Salesforce using flows.
 <br/><br/>
 ## Prerequisites
 - Understanding of Webhooks